 The quote marks tell the search engine to return results without omitting any of the three terms.
 That resulted in a page full of links leading to reviews!

-Train and be stakeholders
+Train to be stakeholders

 3Crooks on the web are trying to exploit human behavior.
 So, we must train to change our own behavior, and no longer be vulnerable.
 When we look at past break-ins, they usually occur due to simple mistakes.
 This happens to employees and managers.
 Although rank has advantages, it does not grant immunity from hackers.

 Managers must remember that training programs are most effective when they are persuasive.
-Forcing instructions down someone’s throat will create resentment and hurt morale.
+Forcing instructions down someone’s throat will hurt morale.
 The wiser option is to open a dialog with employees in training.
 Make sure your employees see how they benefit from improved cybersecurity.
 “You get to keep your job” is not a benefit; it’s just a threat.

 Most importantly, a stakeholder receives a benefit for work that goes beyond money.
 Improving your personnel management will ensure all employees feel like stakeholders.